Transport to the Pacific Harbour from Nadi and Suva

 3. Pacific Harbour Private Transfers

 If you want that “taxi experience” of getting from A to B quickly, while having the peace of mind of having a price set and something booked before arriving in Fiji, then a private transfer might be your best option.
 Private transfers offer a comfortable way to get to the Pacific Harbour from Nadi International Airport, while having the option to stop at shops and services along the way.
 Your driver will be waiting at the airport for you with a sign and a friendly smile.
-If you’re flight is delayed, you won’t be charged extra.
-Check out private transfer services like Go Local Fiji and Pacific Destinations.
+If your flight is delayed, you won’t be charged extra.
+Check out private transfer services like Go Local Fiji (more info on Viator and Tripadvisor) and Pacific Destinations (on Viator and Tripadvisor).
 Private transfers widely range in price so make sure you do your homework.

 4. Pacific Harbour Resort Shuttles